Craig Robinson (actor): Acting and comedy

 Making a departure from his comedy background, Robinson portrayed saxophonist Maceo Parker in the James Brown biopic Get On Up (2014).
 In December 2015, he appeared in several Wal-Mart commercials promoting their credit card while singing and playing the piano at the store.
 He received rave reviews for the A24 drama Morris from America (2016), earning a nomination for the Independent Spirit Award for Best Supporting Male.
 He also played the role of Ray Hayworth in the second season of the drama series Mr. Robot.
 In 2018 he had a lead role playing the title character in the crime comedy film An Evening with Beverly Luff Linn.

 In 2019 Robinson became the spokesman for the Philadelphia-area meat producer Dietz & Watson, appearing in several commercials for the company's line of deli meats.
 The first of these commercials aired in January 2019, featuring Robinson and his brother Chris promoting the snack Dietz Nuts with Robinson playing up the double entendre in the name of the product.

-In June 2020, Robinson was reportedly confirmed to be starring in the pandemic-themed thriller produced by Michael Bay Songbird alongside Demi Moore, Peter Stormare and Paul Walter Hauser.
+In June 2020, Robinson was reportedly confirmed to be starring in the COVID-19 pandemic-themed thriller Songbird produced by Michael Bay, alongside Demi Moore, Peter Stormare and Paul Walter Hauser.

 Robinson was a guest judge in season four of The Masked Singer where he also performed Gloria Gaynor's "I Will Survive" as a "Mystery Piano Man" during his introduction.

 Robinson later became the host of The Masked Dancer which has the same format as The Masked Singer.
 In 2021, Robinson was featured as a spokesperson for Pizza Hut advertising the return of their Detroit Styled Pizza and Original Stuffed Crust Pizza.
 Robinson also voiced a singing bust in Muppets Haunted Mansion.

 In 2021, he started doing commercials for Gain detergent, singing a parody of "Maniac" by Michael Sembello.

 His next series, Killing It, premiered on Peacock in April 2022 and he voiced Mr. Shark, in the 2022 DreamWorks Animation film The Bad Guys.
+That year, he also hosted Ri-Karlo Handy's docuseries Harlem Globetrotters: Play It Forward on CNBC, which received an Emmy nomination.

+On July 1, 2025, he announced he was "retiring" from comedy permanently to work on other projects.
+However, it was later revealed by Variety that the "announcement" was simply part of a new AT&T marketing campaign, and Robinson would indeed continue doing comedy.